kimwalisch/primesieve/README.md

 ### Build instructions (Microsoft Visual C++)

-Open a Visual Studio Command Prompt and cd into the primesieve directory.
-Then build primesieve using:
+Open a Visual Studio Command Prompt, cd into the primesieve directory and build primesieve using:

 ```bash
 > nmake -f Makefile.msvc